-Whether connection-oriented or connection-less, the Transport Layer protocol must provide a means to multiplex/demultiplex among many possible different network applications.

-In TCP and UDP, this is done using ports, which provide 16-bit Transport Layer addresses for data delivery on an end-to-end basis.
+Whether connection-oriented or connection-less, the Transport Layer protocol must provide a means to among many possible different network applications.
+In TCP and UDP, this is done using , which provide bit Transport Layer addresses for data delivery on an basis.